abhishp/jenkins_dashboard/README.md

 ## Docker support

-You can spin up a Docker container with build-window by running:
+You can spin up a Docker container with jenkins-dashboard by running:

 `docker-compose up -d`